Presentations for Globular Operads: Introduction

 \section{Introduction}

 Operads are tools that have been used to describe a wide variety of algebraic structures.
 They first arose as a way to understand operations on $k$-fold loop spaces in homotopy theory \cite{PM}, but the idea has since been adapted and applied across many areas of mathematics; see, for example, \cite{VH}, \cite{MSS}, or \cite{BV}.
 Each type of operad describes a class of algebraic theories, and a specified operad of said type concisely encodes one such theory into a single object.

 Globular operads are a kind of operad whose algebras share a strong formal similarity with higher categories.
 This approach to higher categories has been worked on extensively by Michael Batanin and by Tom Leinster, who defined fully weak $n$-categories as algebras for a specified globular operad \cite{MB}, \cite{TL}.
-However, the current literature offers no way to find the globular operad corresponding to a given notion of higher category, nor a proof that such an operad must exist.
+Yet the current literature offers no way to find the globular operad corresponding to a given notion of higher category, nor a proof that such an operad must exist.

 In this paper we define presentations for globular operads and demonstrate how these presentations provide a way to explicitly construct the globular operad corresponding to any algebraic notion of higher category.
 The underlying idea is the same as in presentations for simpler objects like groups or rings; we describe an algebraic structure, in this case a globular operad, by specifying a set of generators and a set of relations between them.
 In particular, we show how to construct a presentation for a globular operad in such a way that generators correspond to the kinds of composition operations and coherence cells present in the associated higher categories, and the relations correspond to the axioms.

 Additionally, we show that a presentation can be built in such a way that the coherence theorem for the associated higher categories is satisfied automatically; see Section \ref{contractibility section} for a discussion of the coherence theorem.
 The highest dimension for which there exists a hands-on definition of a fully weak algebraic $n$-category together with a proven coherence theorem is $n=3$; these are the tricategories of Nick Gurski \cite{NG}.
 In the final section of this paper, we give a presentation for the globular operad for fully weak 4-categories satisfying the coherence theorem.